CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Recipes/Seeds.md

 ## Print all seeds to the log

-This command will print all registeres seeds to the log.
+This command will print all registered seeds to the log.

 Needs to be performed by a player or console, cannot be written in a zs-file.
 ```
 1.12